reuk/wayverb/docs_source/boundary.md

 Properties of surfaces in an acoustic simulation may be described fully by either the reflection factor or impedance.
 The absorption coefficient fails to encode the phase-change properties of the surface, and so cannot fully describe the full range of possible characteristics.
-However, if surfaces are assumed to be 'hard', i.e. they do not induce phase changes, then the absorption coefficient is an adequate descriptor.
+However, if surfaces are assumed to be "hard", i.e. they do not induce phase changes, then the absorption coefficient is an adequate descriptor.

 ### Scattering